 2. Being Indiscreet About Your Job Hunt

-If you are in the market for a new job, don't send your resume from your office computer, which most likely is monitored by IT.
-Assume your instant messages (IMs) and emails are fair game as well.
+If you are in the market for a new job, don't send your resume from your work computer, which most likely is monitored by IT.
+Assume your chat messages and emails are fair game as well.

-You never know who is listening, and in cubeland, walls really do have ears.
+You never know who is listening, and in the cube farm, walls really do have ears.
 The safest bet?
 Keep gossip to yourself, and never repeat anything you hear.
 Winding up on the wrong side of the rumor mill can cost you more than somebody's trust; it can mean your job.